 We are organizing the Marco Polo Triathlon Challenge where visitors witness the beauty of the island while bicycling.
 We are also organizing the Marco Polo Art Festival in June which will bring together various cultures connected to the history of Marco Polo.
 Dozens of ambassadors from the Silk Road countries such as China, India, Azerbaijan, Kazakhstan, Indonesia, Turkev will come to this event.
-With a mixture of films, music and fine arts of various cultures, for a few days Korčula will become the host of a really dance Moreška.
-One day I was dressed as unique and interesting cultural event.
+With a mixture of films, music and fine arts of various cultures, for a few days unique and interesting cultural event.